Here are the members of Congress who asked Trump for a pardon after January 6

 Mr Herschmann, the former deputy White House counsel, told select committee investigators Mr Clark’s plan was “asinine” and said his reaction was to tell the aspiring acting attorney general it could expose him to criminal charges.

-Mr Clark, a veteran environmental lawyer who now works for a pro-Trump think tank called the Centre for Renewing America, was one of numerous ex-Trump administration officials who were subpoenaed to give evidence before the select committee.
-He had initially resisted appearing, but when he did show up under the threat of a criminal referral for contempt of congress, he invoked his Fifth Amendment right against self-incrimination over 100 times.
+Mr Clark, a veteran environmental lawyer who now works for a pro-Trump think tank called the Center for Renewing America, was one of numerous ex-Trump administration officials who were subpoenaed to give evidence before the select committee.
+He had initially resisted appearing, but when he did show up under the threat of a criminal referral for contempt of congress, he invoked his fifth amendment right against self-incrimination more than 100 times.

 The hearing focusing on his conduct in the days leading up to the Capitol attack comes as the department where he once served as a senior official is now investigating him for his role in Mr Trump’s plot to remain in power against the wishes of voters.